ywt26/AssetPricing_project/README.md

 ============
 ## Overview

-["imv"](https://github.com/ywt26/AssetPricing_project/blob/main/imv.py) is a package that provides functions to price an option based on given parameters and long-short portfolio, graph the distribution and display higher order moments of option returns distribution. "imv" combines two classes, `Option()` and `interp_pricing()`. `Option()` helps to replace underlying asset price S0 with a theoretical price, then calculate option price with theoretical asset price. `interp_pricing()` applies cubic spline method to price an option, and derive higher order moments of option return.
+["imv"](https://github.com/ywt26/AssetPricing_project/blob/main/imv.py) is a package that provides functions to price an option based on given parameters and long-short portfolio, graph the distribution and display higher order moments of option value distribution. "imv" combines two classes, `Option()` and `interp_pricing()`. `Option()` helps to replace underlying asset price S0 with a theoretical price, then calculate option price with theoretical asset price. `interp_pricing()` applies cubic spline method to price an option, and derive higher order moments of option return.

 * `Option.putcallparity()` calculates the mean of theoretical underlying asset price
 * `Option.imv_bisection(callornot = 0, price_est = 0, top = .8, floor = .01)` calculates the implied volatility using bisection method; if it's a call option, set variable `callornot = 0`, if it's a put, `callornot = 1`
 * `Option.bsmvalue()` calculates call/put prices using BSM model, whose output is used in calculating the implied volatility
 * `interp_pricing.interp_imv()` conducts cubic spline interpolation on implied volatility
-* `interp_pricing.moments()` calculates higher order moments of implied volatility calculated from `interp_imv()`
+* `interp_pricing.moments()` calculates higher order moments of option value calculated by BSM
 * `interp_pricing.plots()` generates a plot with biosection imv, cubic spline imv, and Gross return distribution (CDF).

 ## Motivation